modio/modio-docs/public/en-us/features/authentication/custom-sso-game.md

 - On the left-hand side menu, click 'Studio Authentication'
 - Scroll to the OpenID form and fill in the details
 - Save the details

+Full instructions with screenshots can be found on the [Custom SSO (Web)](/authentication/openid-website#setting-up-your-identity-provider-on-the-modio-dashboard) page.

 ![OpenID setup](img/openid-setup.png)